AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Version label** - ![](images/version-label.svg)

 Displays the version label management dialog.
 Select a version from the dropdown list.
-Choose the label you want to apply to the selected version and click **Add label** to add it.
+Choose the label you want to apply to the selected version and select **Add label** to add it.

 **Show filename**